Top Rated Offshore Injury Attorneys in Florida

 When we meet with offshore injury victims, we often hear these questions.

-Why Do I Need an Offshore Injury Lawyer?
+Why Do I Need a Florida Offshore Injury Lawyer?

 Maritime law differs significantly from land-based personal injury and employment law.
 For instance, the Jones Act allows you to sue a maritime employer while land-based employees covered by workers’ compensation can’t sue.
 You need an offshore injury lawyer who understands the complicated nature of maritime law.